 Surgent has three review course options.
 Their most basic course, the Essentials Pass course, costs $999.
 Their medium option, the Premier Pass course, comes in at $1,599.
 And, Surgent’s most complete course, the Ultimate Pass course, has a price of $2,999.

 How Much Does It Cost to Renew Becker CPA Review?

 If you purchase the Becker Pro or Premium Course, you will receive access until you pass, so you won’t have to pay a course renewal fee.
 However, if you buy the Advantage Course, you will have to pay $299 for a 3-month extension to your course if your course expires before you finish your review.

 How Much Does It Cost to Renew Surgent CPA Review?

 All Surgent CPA Review course options come with access until you pass.
 Therefore, you will not have to pay a renewal fee to maintain access to your course until you finish your review.

-The access length for the Becker Bundle is until you pass the CPA Exam.
+The access length for the Becker Pro and Premium Course is until you pass the CPA Exam.
 However, Becker maintains the right to disable your account if inactive for 3 years.
 But if Becker does disable your account and you have not passed the CPA Exam, you can call Becker and they will reactivate your account at no additional charge.

 Again, all of Surgent’s course options come offer access until you pass.
 Therefore, you can retain use of your Surgent course until you have finished the entire CPA Exam by passing all 4 exam sections.